Zouheirhmaidann/AreebaCodeChallenge/backend/README.md

       - employees.controller.ts to handle all the CRUD operations for employees
       - employees.service.ts to manage logic for employee operations
       - employees.module.ts to integrate mongo and UsersModule to use the jwt guard
+      - dto/create-employee.dto.ts to define the create employee DTO

     # src/users
       - users.controller.ts to handle all the CRUD operations for users
       - users.service.ts to manage logic for user operations
       - users.module.ts to integrate mongo and jwt modules

+    # src/schemas
+      - Defining the employees and user schema

 # Libraries